Aug 23, 2017

-You’ll know from our last visit to Vancouver, we only had a whole 24 hours to explore the city!
-And in between all that, still had to get ourselves to a visa appointment, so even that 24 hours wasn’t spent doing everything we could.
-Nonetheless, we did A LOT.
-See our recap over here.
-This time, we had a whole 4 days!
-We visited over the long weekend in August and Vancouver was buzzing with so many events on — Gay Pride Weekend; as well as the Fireworks for the Honda Celebration of Light.
+You’ll know from our last visit to Vancouver, we only had a whole 24 hours to explore the city — and in between all that, still had to get ourselves to a visa appointment — so you KNOW we didn’t get to do as much as we wanted.
+(See our recap over here).
+This time, we luckily had 4 whole days to do everything we couldn’t before.
+Vancouver was buzzing with so many events on — Gay Pride Weekend; as well as the Fireworks for the Honda Celebration of Light.
 Here’s our 4 day Vancouver Travel Diary:

 Breakfast like a Local at Burdock & Co:

 Burdock & Co focuses on the farm-to-table concept that I love.
 All the ingredients were fresh or house-made, and tasted incredible.
 I had the eggs benny on a gluten-free scone with buttered kale and Craig ordered the smoked salmon on the house sourdough (see the brunch menu here).
 For all you gluten-free sufferers, do yourself a favour and get yourself one of their gluten-free scones.
 You’ll thank me.
 Besides the food, the staff were lovely and that made our first breakfast in Vancouver just that much better.

 If you missed our visit to Vancouver, follow us on Instagram to see what we get up to in Greece!